-The scientific collections of the New Brunswick Museum are the result of more than a century and a half of collection and study.
+The natural history collections of the New Brunswick Museum are the result of more than a century and a half of collection and study.

 The purpose of the new society was outlined at the first meeting chaired by Dr. L.B.
 Botsford, who became the first president, and a motion was made that a "special aim of the Society should be to form in connection with it such a collection of specimens in the different branches of scientific research as shall fully illustrate the Natural History of this province, and so far as possible that of other countries ".

-The Society delved into all aspects of the study of natural science and developed large collections in geology, zoology and botany that formed the basis for the present New Brunswick Museum.
-That motion passed by the Society in 1862 still describes the basic purpose of the Natural Sciences Department of this museum.
+The Society delved into all aspects of the study of natural history and developed large collections in geology, zoology and botany that formed the basis for the present New Brunswick Museum.
+That motion passed by the Society in 1862 still describes the basic purpose of the Natural History Department of this museum.

 The corporate seal of the Natural History Society of New Brunswick was designed and adopted in 1884.
 The centre of the seal displays a trilobite, based on Paradoxides lamellatus, from the Cambrian Period from Saint John.
 On either side of the trilobite are characteristic fossil plants from the Upper Carboniferous Period at "Fern Ledges" in Saint John.
 The "Fern Ledges" fossils, collected by Fred Hartt, were the first specimens purchased by the Society to develop a museum.
 The upper part of the emblem contains a bird mounted for exhibition to recognize the work of the ornithological committee.